Trustpilot

 • Visas (if required)

-• Required: Personal medical insurance.
+• Personal medical insurance.
 Optional: trip/flight/luggage insurane.

 • AGE: maximum 65 years old

-• QUALIFICATIONS: open to qualified vets.
+• QUALIFICATIONS: Open to qualified vets.

 Due to the isolated nature of our locations, and the demanding nature of our work, a certain level of fitness is required to join this project.
 While we try to make our work as comfortable as possible, there are times when physical tasks are necessary to ensure safety and efficiency.